andalus package

 Read a Serpent file while suppressing a known upstream NumPy deprecation warning.

-andalus.utils.sandwich(s1, cov, s2)[source]
+andalus.utils.sandwich(s1, cov, s2=None)[source]

 Perform the sandwich formula to propagate uncertainties using first-order Taylor expansion.